ONSdigital/blaise-nisra-case-mover/README.md

 This configuration will attempt to process all OPN instruments found on a local SFTP server.

+##### Connect to GCP Environment for Bucket and sftp server access:

 The GCP environments have an SFTP server for testing purposes.
 Run the following gcloud command to create a local tunnel to the test server:

 ```bash
 gcloud compute start-iap-tunnel "sftp-test" "22" --zone "europe-west2-b" --project "ons-blaise-<env>" --local-host-port=localhost:2222